Uppalwainarendhar/LGMVIP-Web-Task-1/README.md

 # todolist
 This is repository for project ToDo list.
--> clone the project into your meachine.
+-> clone the project into your machine.
 -> Type cd todo to change directory.
 -> Type ls command to see all files in the directory.
 -> You can see .html file.